bump-sh/cli/README.md

 #### Validate an API document

-Simulate a deployment of your API document to make sure it is valid by adding the `--dry-run` flag to the `deploy` command, it is particularly useful in a Continuous Integration environment running a test deployment outside your main branch:
+Simulate your API document's deployment to ensure it is valid by adding the `--dry-run` flag to the `deploy` command.
+It is handy in a Continuous Integration environment running a test deployment outside your main branch:

 ```sh-session
 bump deploy path/to/api-document.yml --dry-run --doc my-documentation --token $DOC_TOKEN